rahji/dotfiles/README.md

 # My Dot Files

-These are the really minimal dot files that I am using at the moment on WSL2 to configure [helix](https://helix-editor.com/) and [tmux](https://github.com/tmux/tmux/wiki).
+These are the really minimal dot files and config that I am using at the moment on WSL2 to set up [helix](https://helix-editor.com/) and [tmux](https://github.com/tmux/tmux/wiki).
 I also set a (mostly) matching theme (catppuccin mochiatto) for helix, tmux, micro, and bat.